andresporras3423/tic-tac-toe-ruby/README.md

-# tic-tac-toe-ruby
+# Tic-tac-toe-ruby

-sixth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi
+Sixth Ruby Microverse Project By Ángel Cussi &amp; Oscar Russi.

 ![screenshot](./screenshot.png)

-# tic-tac-toe-ruby testing
+# Tic-tac-toe-ruby testing

-sixth Microverse project for Ruby Curriculum
+Sixth Microverse project for Ruby Curriculum.

 # What it does

-- Play the famous tic-tac-toe game in the terminal
+- Play the famous tic-tac-toe game in the terminal.

 # HOW TO PLAY

-- Tic tac toe is a game for two players, the game is played in a board of 3 x 3 cells
+- Tic tac toe is a game for two players, the game is played in a board of 3 x 3 cells.
-- First players use X symbol
+- First players use X symbol.
-- The second player uses 0 symbol
+- The second player uses 0 symbol.
-- Each player can fill a cell with his/her symbol
+- Each player can fill a cell with his/her symbol.
-- the goal of both players is two add his/her symbol in the same row, column or one of the main diagonals
+- The goal of both players is two add his/her symbol in the same row, column or one of the main diagonals.
-- the first player who achieves this goal wins the game
+- The first player who achieves this goal wins the game.
-- if no empty cell and no players have achieved the goal then the game finish with a draw
+- If no empty cell and no players have achieved the goal then the game finish with a draw.

 # INSTRUCTIONS

-1) Input name of the first player
+1) Input name of the first player.
 2) Input name of the second player.
-It must be different from the first player name
+It must be different from the first player name.
-3) The first player chooses the cell he wants to use
+3) The first player chooses the cell he wants to use.
-4) each cell has a number
+4) Each cell has a number.
-5) the cell will be renamed with an X or an O if you selected and it is valid
+5) The cell will be renamed with an X or an O if you selected and it is valid.
-6) you aren't able to select a cell if it already takes it
+6) You aren't able to select a cell if it already takes it.
-7) when the game ends you can choose if you want to play again or not.
+7) When the game ends you can choose if you want to play again or not.

 # HOW TO RUN THE GAME
 - **Click on the demo link below and execute the game.**